 Teams licking their wounds

 There will be a lot of movement in the transfer market during the off season.
-That is the main reason why a trip to somewhere like bonusseeker.com, who have a list of all the best sportsbooks, to find a high price on an outside contender for the title is a good idea.
-Because the big six in the league will all feel like they have room to get better it is likely that they will spend big to try and bridge the gap between the sides above them, or in the case of Man City extend the gap to the sides below them.
+Because the big six in the league will all feel like they have room to get better it is likely that they will spend big to try and bridge the gap between the sides above them, or in the case of Manchester City extend the gap to the sides below them.
 Next season could see four totally revamped squads to try and catch up to Man City and Liverpool.

 The Premier League title race is likely to be far closer next season and as such could possibly create even more excitement than this season.
 There is also the added excitement of seeing new players for the first time.